Particular/AwsLoanBrokerShowcase/README.md

 ## Requirements

-- .NET 8 or greater.
+- .NET 8 or greater
-- Docker.
+- Docker

 ## How to run the sample from the development IDE